May is Mental Health Month, and today we’re talking about co-occurring disorders. Let’s start from the top, shall we?

 You Use Drugs as a Form of Self-Medication

 People with pre-existing mental health disorders often use drugs or alcohol as a form of self-medication.
-For example, someone living with depression disorder may start to abuse prescription opioids or alcohol as a way to relieve stress and access certain emotional states.
-While drugs can provide a sense of temporary relief from some mental health conditions, long-term drug abuse is only likely to exacerbate existing problems.
+Someone living with depression disorder may start to abuse prescription opioids or alcohol as a way to relieve stress and access certain emotional states.
+Drugs can provide a sense of temporary relief from some mental health conditions.
+However, long-term drug abuse is only likely to exacerbate existing problems.

 You Experience Depression or Anxiety as a Result of Drug Use

 Dual diagnosis is a broad term used to describe a wide range of problematic interactions.
 While some people start abusing drugs as a form of self-medication, others may develop mental illness as a result of existing drug addictions.
 For example, drug addicts often become depressed as a result of their addiction, with others developing anxiety-related conditions as a result of drug addiction or withdrawal.
-If you or anyone you know is experiencing depression or anxiety as a result of drug use, it’s important to seek professional help as soon as possible.
+If you are experiencing depression or anxiety as a result of drug use, it’s important to seek professional help as soon as possible.

 You Rely on Drugs to Feel Normal